-One of biggest marketing mistakes we non-fiction authors can make is to confuse the benefits and features that a reader will get if they buy our book.
-And, at first glance, it might seem a little difficult to understand the differences – especially if you are writing a book for the first time.
-And, if you the author don’t understand how to explain the benefits and features of your own book, the reader/buyer will certainly be confused – which means that they won’t buy your book.
-So, here is a quick explanation to help you understand the basic differences between a book’s benefits, and a book’s features.
+One of the biggest marketing mistakes we non-fiction authors can make is confusing the benefits and features that readers will get if they buy our book.
+And at first glance, it might seem a little challenging to understand the differences – especially if you’re writing a book for the first time.
+So, here is a quick explanation to help you understand the fundamental differences between a book’s benefits and features.

-1. You will learn how to quickly define your book’s benefits.
+1. You will learn how to define your book’s benefits.

-2. You will learn how to quickly define your book’s features.
+2. You will learn how to define your book’s features.

 3. You will learn how and why benefits and features work together to help you sell more books.

-So, here is a quick explanation to help you understand the basic differences between a book’s benefits, and a book’s features.
+So, here is a quick explanation to help you understand the fundamental differences between a book’s benefits and features.

-Benefits are what the readers will get out of reading your non-fiction book – the end result from reading your book.
-Think in terms of a product (your book), that produces helpful results that promotes a person’s (the reader’s) well-being.
-Your book’s benefits are the value that the readers will receive by applying your advice to their own problem.
+Benefits are what the readers will get out of reading your non-fiction book.
+In other words, the end results from reading your book.
+Think about a product (your book) that produces beneficial results that promote a person’s (the reader’s) well-being.
+Your book’s benefits are the value the readers will receive by applying your advice to their problems.

-Your book MUST convey your information and advice in such a way that the reader can realistically apply it to their own situation and problems.
-If they can do this, they will view your book as a very great value.
-The price they paid for your book, and the time they invested into it, will then be viewed as irrelevant – as long as they benefited from reading it.
+Your book MUST convey your information and advice so the reader can apply it to their situation and problems.
+If they can do this, they will view your book as a significant value.
+The readers will consider the MONEY they paid for your book and the TIME they invested as well spent, but only if they benefited from reading it.

 Some common examples of a non-fiction book’s benefits: